pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 **Prompt for Bob:**

 ```
-Create a Flask backend for the todo app with the following files:
+Create a Flask backend for the To Do app with the following files:
 1. app.py - Main Flask application with CORS enabled
-2. models.py - SQLAlchemy Todo model
+2. models.py - SQLAlchemy To Do model
 3. database.py - Database initialization
 4. requirements.txt - Python dependencies

-The Todo model should have: id, title, description, completed (boolean), created_at (timestamp)
+The To Do model should have: id, title, description, completed (boolean), created_at (timestamp)
 ```

 **What Bob Will Create:**